Peter Hayes is the EMEA Finance Team Leader and a leading lawyer in our European Finance practice.

 The London School of Economics and Political Science

 University of North Carolina at Chapel Hill

 Awards & Accolades

 - Peter is ranked as “Highly Regarded” by IFLR1000 2020.
-Peter is also recognized by Legal 500 UK 2020 as a leading “service oriented” partner and he is recommended for Acquisition Finance and Bank Lending: Investment Grade Debt and Syndicated Loans.
-In addition, Peter is recommended by Chambers UK 2020 for his Banking & Finance work and he is recognized as “a highly experienced, very thoughtful and measured lawyer who puts clients first”.
+Peter is also recognised by Legal 500 UK 2020 as a leading “service oriented” partner and he is recommended for Acquisition Finance and Bank Lending: Investment Grade Debt and Syndicated Loans.
+In addition, Peter is recommended by Chambers UK 2020 for his Banking & Finance work and he is recognised as “a highly experienced, very thoughtful and measured lawyer who puts clients first”.
 Chambers UK 2020 sources also highlight Peter's experience “acting for sponsors, borrowers and lenders on complex leveraged and acquisition finance matters”.

 - Peter was ranked as a recommended lawyer in Chambers UK 2019, which cited him as “a top lawyer who is always available.
-He's sharp, commercial and experienced”.
+He's sharp, commercial and experienced.”
 He was also recommended by Legal 500 UK 2019 for Acquisition Finance and Bank Lending: Investment Grade Debt and Syndicated Loans.
 In addition, he was ranked as “Highly Regarded” by IFLR1000 2017.